 The ART market is deeply gendered and that is as simplistic as it goes.
 The body, particularly the infertile or less-fertile female bodies are put on trial.
-Besides the medical concepts of primary and secondary infertility, we gave birth to a specific form of infertility that was less physiological and more social, triggered by choices and intentions.
-In her article in this issue, Anindita Majumdar refers to this form of infertility, viz. ‘voluntary infertility’.
+Besides the medical concepts of primary and secondary infertility, the ARTs helped give birth to a specific form of infertility that was less physiological and more social, one that was triggered by choices and intentions.
+In her article in this issue, Majumdar refers to this form of infertility as ‘voluntary infertility’.
 Such a labelling completely overlooks the working of social, economic and other cultural factors that overdetermine the choices that an individual (in this case, an adult woman) makes or chooses not to make.
-When women were married off at 14 or 15, and bore several children by the time they were hardly 25, voluntary infertility was no issue, but we do not even need to discuss if that was a better paradigm to inhabit.
-Needless to add, much of this specific form of infertility – i.e. voluntary infertility – is over-hyped: a female acquaintance of mine, at 37 years of age, decided to go for egg freezing since she was not ready to settle down right away.
-The doctor prescribed a battery of tests and eventually declared she had very low ovarian reserves; the lady was too traumatized to even go ahead with the procedure.
+When women were married off at 14 or 15 years of age, and bore several children by the time they were hardly 25, voluntary infertility was not an issue, but we do not even need to discuss if that was a better paradigm to inhabit.
+Needless to add, much of this idea of voluntary infertility is over-hyped: a female acquaintance of mine, at 37 years of age, decided to go for egg freezing since she was not ready to settle down right away.
+The doctor prescribed a battery of tests and eventually declared she had very low ovarian reserves; the lady was too emotionally traumatized to even go ahead with the procedure.
 She gave up; happened to meet someone and get married a year later.
 At close to 40 years, greatly surprising herself, she realized she had conceived naturally; she went on to give birth to a full term 2.5 kg healthy baby.
-Of course there is a biology which cannot be totally ignored, but the point is to not sacrifice all other coordinates to the altar of the biological.
+Of course there is a biology to us and women do stop ovulating after an age, and ovarian reserves are indeed limited, but the point is to not sacrifice all other coordinates to the altar of the biological.